I’ve missed a period

 I feel really tired

 Your body is going through a lot during the menstrual cycle, so it’s perfectly normal to feel lethargic!
-Bear in mind you are losing blood during this time, so it’s super important that you keep your body well fuelled.
-Find out more about what a good balanced diet looks like.
+Bear in mind you are losing blood during this time, so it’s super important that you keep your body well fuelled with a good, balanced diet.
 Again, if you’re finding it really hard to get out of bed or do day-to-day things because you’re feeling totally exhausted, chat to your GP who can look into things like anaemia or thyroid imbalances.